TotoWang-hhh/spidir/README.md

 ![image](https://github.com/user-attachments/assets/9e6eb573-6620-42f9-a0fb-32d8ca5fe0c2)

 ## More?
 Sorry, but not for now.
 I will put more information about this project here or in the wiki ASAP.

+## Todo

+- Add description for each parser and sort rule at the head of the files in form of code comment.
+- Add options for downloaders, includinh which downloader to choose, and add downloader options for using internal downloader or external like curl or aria2